Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: 2d N=(0,4) theory from class S on Riemann surfaces

 For $g_2 \geq 2$, the twisted Higgs branch preserves $\mathcal{N}=(0,4)$ supersymmetry.
 As will be discussed in Section~\ref{subsubsec:twisted-Higgs}, all gauge symmetries are completely broken on this branch by the Higgs mechanism, triggered by VEVs of the twisted hypermultiplet scalars.
 Consequently, all gauginos acquire a mass by pairing with the right-moving fermions in the $n_v$ twisted hypermultiplets.
 As in the $\mathcal{N}=(4,4)$ case, all standard (0,4) hypermultiplets are also integrated out (or lifted) on the twisted Higgs branch.
 Therefore, after Higgsing, a simple counting shows that the only remaining massless degrees of freedom are $(g_2-1) n_v$ massless twisted hypermultiplets.
 These fields parametrize the twisted Higgs branch, which is the target space of the NLSM in the infrared.

 The contribution of these massless twisted hypermultiplets precisely reproduces the right-moving central charge \eqref{cR-tw} obtained from the ’t~Hooft anomaly of the $SU(2)_-$ R-symmetry.
-This agreement provides a non-trivial consistency check of the right-moving central charge \eqref{cR-tw} by the Higgs mechanism.
+This agreement provides a direct consistency check of the right-moving central charge \eqref{cR-tw} via the Higgs mechanism.